Essay Series

 Use abundance to buy back time

-Civilization should cash some of its productivity gains in time.
-That could mean shorter workweeks in some sectors.
-It could mean healthcare systems that stop forcing every clinician to moonlight as a data-entry clerk.
-It could mean schools that give teachers time to teach, and public agencies that stop wasting weeks of human life on broken procedures.
+If AI genuinely increases productivity, some of those gains should arrive in ordinary life: as more secure households, cheaper essentials, saner institutions, more time.
+Families with room to breathe.
+Healthcare systems that stop forcing every clinician to moonlight as a data-entry clerk.
+Schools that give teachers time to teach.
+Public agencies that stop wasting weeks of human life on broken procedures.

-If the technology is real, then the benefits should eventually become boringly concrete.
+If the technology is real, the benefits should eventually become boringly concrete.
 More dinner at home.
 Less pleading with systems.
 More room to breathe.

 Human work becomes more human